marmendo/oslog/README.md

 Set "demo" as your active project
 `$ oc project demo`

-`$ oc new-app git://github.com/marmendo/oslog`
-(Or use your own repository)
+Lets create an application from this repository (Or use your own repository copy instead of "marmendo") `$ oc new-app git://github.com/marmendo/oslog`

-Open the the project on the OpenShift web console After some seconds it will launch a builder Once the builder finished you must create the route from the command line (you can do this from the web console too)

-`$ oc expose service/oslog -l name=oslog`
+Once the builder finished you must create the route from the command line (you can do this from the web console too) `$ oc expose service/oslog -l name=oslog`

+Open the the project on the OpenShift web console and wait for the builder to finish Check that the application deployment has finished.

 From the OpenShift console go to overview and test the application `http://oslog-demo.apps.example.com/sysout`